carpentries-incubator/hpc-intro/_episodes/07-resources.md

 ## Measuring Resource Usage of a Finished Job

+Since we have already run a job (succesful or otherwise), this is the best source of info we currently have.
 If we check the status of our finished job using the `sacct` command we learned earlier.

 ```